-- (a) The Electoral Tribunal may regulate its own proceedings and must comply with this Regulation, which it may amend from time to time in accordance with rule 13.5(a) of the Constitution. - (b) Meetings of the Electoral Tribunal must be conducted in accordance with rule 13.6 of the Constitution. - (c) Meetings may be held and votes may be cast via the use of technology. - (d) The Electoral Tribunal must appoint one of its members as Chair, who will be responsible for managing Electoral Tribunal meetings and communicating with the Returning Officer, the GSA Board and UMGSA staff where appropriate. - (e) A decision of the Electoral Tribunal will only be valid if it is made: - (i) at a meeting (whether in person or online) attended by at least two members of the Electoral Tribunal and approved by at least two members of the Electoral Tribunal; or - (ii) by circular resolution approved unanimously by all three members of the Electoral Tribunal. - (f) The Electoral Tribunal must decide questions of fact on the balance of probabilities. - (g) Decisions of the Electoral Tribunal are final, cannot be reviewed or appealed and are not subject to the Disputes Tribunal or any other UMGSA body.
+- (a) The Electoral Tribunal may regulate its own proceedings and must comply with these Electoral Regulations, which it may amend from time to time in accordance with rule 13.6(a) of the Constitution. - (b) Meetings of the Electoral Tribunal must be conducted in accordance with rule 13.9 of the Constitution. - (c) Meetings may be held and votes may be cast via the use of technology. - (d) The Electoral Tribunal must appoint one of its members as Chair, who will be responsible for managing Electoral Tribunal meetings and communicating with the Returning Officer, the GSA Board and UMGSA staff where appropriate. - (e) A decision of the Electoral Tribunal will only be valid if it is made: - at a meeting (whether in person or online) attended by at least two members of the Electoral Tribunal and approved by at least two members of the Electoral Tribunal; or - (ii) by circular resolution approved unanimously by all three members of the Electoral Tribunal.

+- (f) The Electoral Tribunal must decide questions of fact on the balance of probabilities. - (g) Decisions of the Electoral Tribunal are final, cannot be reviewed or appealed and are not subject any other UMGSA body. - (h) The Electoral Tribunal must ensure that all elections are regulated in accordance with all UMGSA policies and procedures, as implemented and amended by the Board from time to time.